 You don’t understand why your teenager won’t talk to you, why he’s so lost.
 He seems distant and angry.
 Something’s taking your kid away and you don’t know what it is.
 You can’t communicate with your teen.
 He seems like he wants nothing to do with his parents even though he’s the most important thing in your world.

 You feel scared, like you failed as a parent, and like you did something wrong but you have no idea what.
 You worry you’ve lost your kid and you might never get him back.

 We get it.
 Most parents feel like they don’t know what they’re doing during this stage and are looking for ways to be better parents to their teenagers.
-As Columbus, OH counselors specializing in issues like teen depression and anxiety, we understand how hard teenagers can be, to feel like you’ve done everything you can possibly do the ‘right’ way, but it still feels so wrong.
+As Columbus therapists specializing in issues like teen depression and anxiety, we understand how hard teenagers can be, to feel like you’ve done everything you can possibly do the ‘right’ way, but it still feels so wrong.

 Mental illness in teens is common and treatable.

-Let’s face it – even without mental health concerns, it’s tough being a teenager.
-They experience school stresses (from getting good grades to being liked by peers), pressure to get along with family, and the beginning of big decision making.
+Let’s face it – even without mental health concerns – it’s tough being a teenager.
+They experience school stresses (from getting good grades to being liked by peers), pressure to get along with family and the start of big decision making.
+Combine all of this with online comparisons, pressures and stress from social media, and the teen years are a real challenge to mental health.
 Changes in the brain typically cause teens to have shorter attention spans, different levels of motivation and more risk-taking behaviors than adults.
-All this brain and body growth make many actions teenagers take totally normal.
+All this brain and body growth makes many actions teenagers take totally normal.
 But these changes can also make it difficult for you as a parent to know if their troubling behavior is just “being a teenager” or something bigger.

 If you see signs of mental health problems in your teenager or just feel like you’ve lost your kid for weeks or months, and these issues are interfering with their daily life, it’s time to talk to a professional teen counselor.